Jorjeous/CASTNEW/README.md

    - Navigate to the 'Data Import' button (top middle of the screen).
    - You'll be asked to upload files.
 For convenience, provide a NeMo JSON manifest containing strings in the NeMo format where `audio_filepath` and `text` are mandatory.

-   It is improbable, but in case your manifest consists on one line just copy it to make at least two, like in example below.
+   It is improbable, but in case your manifest consists of only one line - copy it to make at least two, like in example below.

      Example:
      ```